-© Commonwealth of Australia, 2023.
+© Commonwealth of Australia, 2024.

-Information guidelines for proponents preparing coal seam gas and large coal mining development proposals is licensed by the Commonwealth of Australia for use under a Creative Commons Attribution 4.0 International license with the exception of the Coat of Arms of the Commonwealth of Australia, the logo of the agency responsible for publishing the report, content supplied by third parties, and any images depicting people.
-For license conditions see https://creativecommons.org/licenses/by/4.0/
+Information guidelines for proponents preparing coal seam gas and large coal mining development proposals is licensed by the Commonwealth of Australia for use under a Creative Commons Attribution 4.0 International licence with the exception of the Coat of Arms of the Commonwealth of Australia, the logo of the agency responsible for publishing the report, content supplied by third parties, and any images depicting people.
+For licence conditions see https://creativecommons.org/licenses/by/4.0/

-This report should be attributed as 'IESC (XXXX) Information guidelines for proponents preparing coal seam gas and large coal mining development proposals, Commonwealth of Australia, 2023'.
+This publication should be attributed as 'IESC 2024.
+Information guidelines for proponents preparing coal seam gas and large coal mining development proposals, Commonwealth of Australia'.